Hamburger Schule: Rise and fall

 By the mid 1990s, three bands met with great commercial success: Blumfeld, Die Sterne, and Tocotronic.
 The Hamburger Schule became known as the epitome of German indie pop music.
 When other German guitar bands, whose music and lyrics were of a different style, they were able to profit from this success while spurring an entirely new indie pop scene.
 The Hamburger Schule began to be marginalised by a movement which it had helped to create.

 Other artists that are considered part of the Hamburger Schule are Milch, Rocko Schamoni and the 'Mobylettes'.
 But as time went by, the term eventually encompassed such a broad spectrum of musical content that it could hardly be associated with a particular musical genre anymore.
 As several bands have started to sing in foreign languages, it has begun to lose any meaning it once had.

 Revival

 By the end of the 1990s, there emerged a new wave of German guitar music with intellectual aspirations.
 Examples for this new generation of artists, who clearly tie in with the Hamburger Schule tradition, are Spillsbury, Kettcar, Erdmöbel, Kajak, Justin Balk, Virginia Jetzt! [sic], Astra Kid, Modus Noa, Marr and Tomte.
 They display a new musical homogeneity of punk-influenced guitar pop.

 Several small labels have sprung up to support this new musical current.
 Arguably the most important one is the Hamburg-based label Grand Hotel van Cleef which, like L'Age D'Or seeks to be an enabler for local bands.
 It was established in September 2002 by Tomte's Thees Uhlmann and Kettcar's Marcus Wiebusch and Reimer Bustorff.

+List of Hamburger Schule bands and solo artists

+This list includes music groups and solo artists from the Hamburger Schule and its surroundings.
+The chronological focus is mainly between the end of the 1980s and the mid-1990s.
+It also includes bands and solo musicians, who were active before the emergence of the music movement in the 1980s and are regarded as its pioneers (e.g. Kolossale Jugend or Cpt.
+Kirk &.) and forerunners (e.g. Die Goldenen Zitronen).